alibaba/weex/doc/advanced/integrate-to-android.md

 ## Building from Android Studio

-From the Welcome screen of Android Studio choose "Import project" and select the `android` folder of your app.
+From the Welcome screen of Android Studio choose "Import project" and select the `playground` folder of your app.

 You should be able to use the _Run_ button to run your app on a device.
 ## Additional notes